Blockchains/mStable-tech-challenges/full-stack/README.md

 ## Suggestions

-- [Sablier Finance](https://sablier.me/) is a well written, battle tested payment streaming library, you could fork it!
+- [Sablier Finance](https://sablier.me/) is a well written, battle tested payment streaming library, you could fork it
 - mStable, Compound, Aave have yield generating mechanisms that allow easy, no loss access for savers
-- Use Truffle or Buidler for creating and deploying the smart contract
-- Use local Ganache, Rinkeby or Ropsten as the test blockchain
-- Use Web3js or Ethers library (or some wrapper) to connect to Ethereum and interact with the deployed smart contracts
-- Provide some instructions to help us get everything up and running
+- Provide some instructions to help us get everything up and running e.g. to simulate activity on the network to make things spin

 ### Bonus points